 Staff encouraged people to be independent when they were able.

-Is the service responsive?
-Good 🔍

-The service was responsive.

-People's care and support was planned in line with their individual care and support needs.

-Staff new people very well and had a good understanding of individuals needs and preferences.
+Outstanding 🌣 Is the service responsive?
+The service was very responsive.
+People's care and support was planned in line with their individual care and support needs, to enhance their sense of wellbeing and independence.
+Staff knew people well and had an excellent understanding of individual's needs and preferences.
 People were relaxed in the company of each other and staff.
 There was a complaints system and people knew how to complain but said they had no complaints.

-Good

 Is the service well-led?
-Good

-The service well-led.
-Good

-Good

-The service was well-led.
-The registered and deputy managers created an open culture in which staff told us they felt well supported and involved in Good -
+Good The service was well-led.
+The registered and deputy managers created an open culture in which staff told us they felt well supported and involved in running the home.